Adhesion strength or “avidity” is a critical step in CAR T killing of target solid tumor cells

 Identifying “avidity escape” as a resistance mechanism through cell avidity measurement should now be an essential part of CAR T development for solid tumors

 CAR T cell therapy has shown limited efficacy against solid tumors.
 Solid tumors may employ previously unknown resistance mechanisms to evade CAR T cell cytotoxicity.
 A recent study published in Nature showed that increasing cell adhesion between CAR T cells and tumor cells through tuning the IFNγR pathway overcomes tumor escape and yields an improved in vivo response.
-Incorporating cell avidity measurements at an early stage of research enables rational CAR T cell therapy design for solid tumor clearance, and avoids the risk for clinical trial failure.
+Incorporating cell avidity measurements at an early stage of research enables rational CAR T cell therapy design for solid tumor clearance, with the goal of improving clinical trial outcomes.

 Cell avidity defines the total intercellular force between multiple parallel interactions, including co-receptor binding, TCR clustering, cell adhesion proteins, and even orientations and valencies.
 The total strength of binding activities between the CAR T cell and the cancer cell gives tremendous insight into the future function of that cell.
 Larson et al. Nature (2022) demonstrated how enhancing cell—cell adhesion between CAR T cells and tumor cells through tuning the IFNγR pathway is essential for the development of effective CAR T cell therapies that lead to clearance of resistant solid tumors.

 Even though measuring cell—cell adhesion is shown to be a critical factor in CAR T killing of solid tumors, this is currently not taken into consideration during CAR T cell therapy design.
-Capturing information of the total binding interactions is crucial in predicting clinical outcome and preventing failure of the CAR T program.
-Therefore, incorporating cell avidity measurement can prevent clinical trial failure and allows CAR T drug developers to stay ahead of the competition by making informed decisions at an early stage.
+Capturing information of the total binding interactions could be crucial in predicting clinical outcome and preventing failure of the CAR T program.
+Therefore, incorporating cell avidity measurement allows CAR T drug developers to stay ahead of the competition by making informed decisions at an early stage.

 Currently available tools do not adequately address the link between the CAR T development process in solid tumors and successful clinical outcomes.
 Here we present the z-Movi® Cell Avidity Analyzer: a fast and simple solution for validating and optimizing immunotherapeutic strategies in a highly predictive and reproducible manner.
 By measuring cell avidity, the z-Movi provides you with quick and accurate results to characterize optimal immune cells for immunotherapy.